 06 of 11

-From our last stop at Guagua, it's a ten-minute drive to the neighboring town of Santa Rita, famous for a ricepaper-wrapped nougat adapted from the Spanish turron de Alicante.
+The last stop at Guagua is a ten-minute drive to the neighboring town of Santa Rita, famous for a ricepaper-wrapped nougat adapted from the Spanish turron de Alicante.

-Ocampo Lansang Delicacies (Google Maps) owes its existence to the generosity of a Spanish Dominican nun who decided to help a group of spinsters by sharing her own family's candy-making techniques from back home.
+Ocampo Lansang Delicacies owes its existence to the generosity of a Spanish Dominican nun who decided to help a group of spinsters by sharing her own family's candy-making techniques from back home.

 Bryan sees turrones de kasoy as a metaphor for the Kapampangan character - "They're as sweet as the cashew nougat; the rice wafer, so much like the communion host, represents the religious side of the Kapampangan," he tells us.Continue to 7 of 11 below.